Where We Are

 Each year Bury St Edmunds Town Council, as part of its St Edmund's Day Celebrations, marks the occasion by presenting Civic Awards for 'Citizen of the Year' and 'Young Citizen of the Year'.
 Individuals are nominated for these awards for their very valuable, and often unappreciated, work they do in their communities.

-This year, these awards are being given in partnership with the Bury Free Press and they represent two of the categories in its 'Community Awards for 2019'.
-The Awards were presented on Thursday 19 September 2019 at The Guildhall, Bury St Edmunds and the winners and runners up in each category are as follows:
+For the second time, these awards were given in partnership with the Bury Free Press and they represent two of the categories in its 'Community Awards for 2021'.
+The Awards were presented on Thursday 16 September 2021 at The Guildhall, Bury St Edmunds and the winners and runners up in each category are as follows:

-- Citizen of the Year - Winner: Ernie Broom; Runner up: Anne Oliver
+- Citizen of the Year - Winner: Jessica Rudd; Runner up: Katrina Rose

-- Young Citizen of the Year - Winner: Harry Tarpley; Runner up: James Daly
+- Young Citizen of the Year - Winner: Jetts Netball; Runner up: Taylor Burns

-- Best Event by a Commuity Group Award - Winner: St John's Street Festival; Runner Up: My WiSH Charity Soapbox Challenge
+- Best Event by a Community Group Award - Winner: Jessica Rudd; Runner Up: Michelle Frost

-- Lifetime Achievement Award - Winner: Tom Murray; Runner up: Ernie Broom
+- Lifetime Achievement Award - Winner: Richard Mortlock; Runner up: Ernie Broom

-- Best Community Group Award - Winner: Gatehouse Dementia Hub; Runners up: Claudette Racine from Alumah and Libby Ranzetta and Sam Reid from the Bury Rickshaw.
+- Best Community Group Award - Winner: Libby Ranzetta from the Bury Rickshaw; Runner up: Storehouse

 Our congratulations are extended to all of the winners and runners up and thanks go to everyone who took the time and trouble to complete a nomination form, to the sponsors and most of all to those who give so much to our communities.